briancsparks/ript/README.md

 # Hello Fooprojectname

-## Ript is Replace-In-File sans Template Engine
+## Ript is Replace-In-File sans the Template Engine

 Template engines are great, but are overkill in many situations.
 If you don't need the power - like when generating a project's files - it is convenient to just have files - sans template engine.